 Carrie continues to educate herself as both a dog trainer and handler by regularly attending workshops and seminars.
 She graduated with distinction from the internationally recognized Karen Pryor Academy, earning her Professional Training Partner certification, KPA-CTP.
 Carrie has competed in Agility, Flyball, Rally and Rally-Free with her dogs and has earned multiple titles, including Championship titles.
 She and her husband, Jim, share their lives with an Aussie, two German Shepherds and two rescue Border Collie mixes.
 In her spare time, Carrie fits in training and competition with her own dogs and provides a foster home for dogs in need for Come Bye Border Collie Rescue.

-Sharon joined our team just recently and we will list all of her titles as she is a competitor, judge and trainer in multiple disciplines.
+Sharon joined our team in 2019 and we will list all of her titles as she is a competitor, judge and trainer in multiple disciplines.
 We are excited about her easy going, fun and light hearted attitude about life.
 Clients in her classes are able to make a real connection with her.
 She is engaged and wants to help.
 She is making a difference in the behaviors of the Day School dogs and the owners are thrilled with their dog’s progress.
 Sharon Jonas grew up on a farm and started training and competing with horses and dogs at a young age.
 As an adult she belongs to several dog clubs and competes in many dog sports.

 - AKC : Scent Work, Farm Dog, CGC, trick dog, ATT Evaluator